jhades/ng2-issue-parent-cannot-see-child/README.md

-# ng2-play.ts
+# Angular 2 issue

-A minimal [Angular2](https://angular.io/) playground using [TypeScript](http://www.typescriptlang.org/) and [SystemJS loader](https://github.com/systemjs/systemjs)
+Issue report for TODO

-## Install
+## Instructions

-Clone this repo and execute in your favourite shell:
+Clone this repo and:

-* `npm i -g gulp` to install gulp globally (if you don't have it installed already)
-* `npm i` to install local npm dependencies
+* npm install

-## Play

-After completing installation type in your favourite shell:

-* `gulp play` to start a "Hello World" app in a new browser window.
-App files are observed and will be re-transpiled on each change.
+* gulp